This vintage crazy cake recipe is made without any eggs, milk, or butter. The result is a rich, moist, fudgy, and absolutely delicious chocolate cake.

 - Bake for 25-30 minutes.

-- Make this a vanilla crazy cake by omitting the cocoa powder and adding 1/2 teaspoon more vanilla.
+- Make a vanilla cake instead by omitting the cocoa powder and adding 1/2 teaspoon more vanilla.

-- You can double the recipe using a 9 x 13 pan and increasing the baking time to 35 minutes.
+- Double the using a 9 x 13 pan and increase the baking time to 35 minutes.

 More Easy Dessert Recipes